salbrec/SIMPA/README.md

 - Ubuntu 18.04.3 LTS (Bionic Beaver)
 - CentOS Linux 7 (Core)
 - Debian GNU/Linux 9 (stretch)
+- macOS Catalina (10.15.2)

 The following installation steps may take up to 15 minutes in total.
-The following commands for installation and applying SIMPA need to be ran within a Linux terminal.
+Open a Linux terminal to run the commands for the installation and execution of SIMPA.

 ### Installation of ANACONDA